Please select a partnership to see additional information:

 - Confidential information and the public interest(Jump to)

-- Where information may be shared without consent(Jump to)
+- Where information may be shared securely without consent, if another legal basis applies under article 6 and 9(Jump to)

 - Disclosure of information(Jump to)